Walkable Cities in Europe Warsaw Poland

 You could visit most of the city’s best sights by walking approximately 1.5 miles (2.4 kilometers).
 Three popular attractions close together include Riga Cathedral, the House of the Black Heads, and the Central Market.
 Don’t miss Riga Castle, either.

-Read also: Budget-Friendly European Cities
+Read also: Luxurious Cities in Europe

 Warsaw, Poland